GauravWalia19/RAINBOW/README.md

 bash c.sh
 ```

-3. If U want to use in your code than **create a file with extension of c (hello.c) there.
-Write the code given below:**
+#### 3. If U want to use in your code than create a file with extension of c (hello.c) there.
+Write the code given below

 *Terminal*